ecophysviz-lab/DiveDB/README.md

    - **Interactive Plots**: The application includes a series of interactive plots generated using Plotly.
 These plots display various sensor and derived data signals, such as ECG, temperature, and depth.
 You can zoom into specific time ranges and explore the data in detail.

-4. **Control Playback**: Use the play and pause buttons to control the playback of the data and video.
+1. **Control Playback**: Use the play and pause buttons to control the playback of the data and video.
 The playhead slider allows you to navigate through the data timeline.

-5. **Customize Visualization**: The script is designed to be flexible.
+1. **Customize Visualization**: The script is designed to be flexible.
 You can modify the data sources, add new sensors, or change the visualization parameters to suit your needs.

 ### Example Data

 The script uses example data from the DiveDB, specifically focusing on the animal with ID "apfo-001a".
 Ensure that your data is structured similarly to leverage the full capabilities of the visualization tool.

+The example netCDF file can be downloaded here: [https://figshare.com/ndownloader/files/50061330](https://figshare.com/ndownloader/files/50061330).
+Follow the steps in the [Uploading Files to the Data Lake](#uploading-files-to-the-data-lake) section to upload the file to the data lake and then visualize it using the steps above.

 By following these steps, you can effectively use Dash to visualize and analyze biologging data from DiveDB, gaining insights into the behavior and environment of marine mammals.